lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Now, we merge the PEG molecule and the water reservoir.
+    Let us now merge the PEG molecule and the water reservoir.
 We do it by:

     - (1) importing both previously generated data files (PEG.data and H2O.data) into the same simulation,
     - (2) deleting the overlapping molecules, and
     - (3) re-equilibrating the new system.

-    Create a third folder alongside pureH2O/ and singlePEG/, and call it mergePEGH2O/.
-Create a new blank file in it, called input.lammps.
-Within input.lammps, copy the same first lines as
+    Create a third folder alongside *pureH2O/* and *singlePEG/*, and call it *mergePEGH2O/*.
+Create a new blank file in it, called *input.lammps*.
+Within *input.lammps*, copy the same first lines as
     previously:

 ..  code-block:: lammps